knonm/code-review-checklist/README.md

   }
   ```

+### Dependency Inversion Principle

-- Dependency Inversion Principle: High level modules should not depend upon low level modules, both should depend on abstraction.
-Abstractions should not depend upon details, details should depend upon abstractions.
+  - High level modules should not depend upon low level modules, both should depend on abstraction.

+  - Abstractions should not depend upon details, details should depend upon abstractions.

   - Bad:
   ```java